cubiic/mystrcmp/README.md

 or assume passed String data types - for C#

-Entered or passed strings may be of any length, trap for edge conditions, and display error messages.
-Functions cannot make use of, or "wrap" any existing API calls (IE strlen(), strcmp(), ...).
-Function must return an int that is &lt;0 if string1 is less than string2; 0 if string1 is the same as string2; or &gt;0 if string1 is greater than string2; and display the 2 strings as noted below.
+0. Entered or passed strings may be of any length, trap for edge conditions, and display error messages.
+0. Functions cannot make use of, or "wrap" any existing API calls (IE strlen(), strcmp(), ...).
+0. Function must return an `int` that is `&lt; 0` if string1 is less than string2, `0` if string1 is the same as string2, or `&gt; 0` if string1 is greater than string2; and display the 2 strings as noted below.

-If the return value is &lt;0, then one string is returned and is made up with the two strings inverted and then concatenated, IE `abcdef` and `uvwxyz`, would be displayed as `fedcbazyxwvu`.
+If the return value is `&lt; 0`, then one string is returned and is made up with the two strings inverted and then concatenated, IE `abcdef` and `uvwxyz`, would be displayed as `fedcbazyxwvu`.

-If the return value is 0, then one string is returned and is made up with the merged 2 input strings; IE `abcdef` and `abcdef`, would be displayed as `aabbccddeeff`.
+If the return value is `0`, then one string is returned and is made up with the merged 2 input strings; IE `abcdef` and `abcdef`, would be displayed as `aabbccddeeff`.

-If the return value is &gt;0, then one string is returned and is made up with the input strings inverted and merged; IE `uvwxyz` and `abcdef`, would be displayed as `zfyexdwcvbua`
+If the return value is `&gt; 0`, then one string is returned and is made up with the input strings inverted and merged; IE `uvwxyz` and `abcdef`, would be displayed as `zfyexdwcvbua`